robinhood/faust/docs/userguide/models.rst

 to fields in `group_by` statements, static typing using :pypi:`mypi`, automatic conversion of :class:`datetime`, and so on...

-To deserialize streams manually, simply use a topic with bytes values:
+To deserialize streams manually, merely use a topic with bytes values:

 .. sourcecode:: python